-As website visitor traffic remains high due to COVID-19 and more people at home with free time, there is an opportunity to better engage with your website visitors.
+As website visitor traffic remains high, there is an opportunity to better engage with your website visitors.
 Whether this be capturing your unknown website visitors to convert them into new, known audience members, or better serving the known visitors you already have, now is a great time to revamp your website messaging.
 One of the best ways to do so is to use targeted modal messaging on your sites to grab visitors’ attention and lead them down a conversion funnel.
 Omeda’s Personalization tool allows you to do just that through using web behavior data to identify and target page visitors.

 Sometimes, Personalization messages do not perform as strongly as we would hope they will.
 There is a lot of strategy and trial that goes into how to best target and communicate with your website audience.
 If you would like to refresh your website targeting strategy, try some of the tactics to optimize conversions.

 With Personalization messages, you have a lot of flexibility to target a broad audience or a very acute segment of people.
 Going larger may be better for converting unknown visitors to known audience members.
 Zoning in on a specific audience can help to engage visitors at a more personal level.

 Hyper Targeting Ideas: Target repeat website visitors, use contextual data such as categories and tags to specify your messaging, or add in merge variables like company name or first name to reach individual people.